JoseDiazCodes/JoseDiazCodes/README.md

 # **Jose Diaz – Software Engineer**

-👋 Greetings!
-I'm Jose, a Software Engineer from Boston, celebrating my Afro-Dominican heritage.
-I am passionately decoding challenges and innovating in the tech world, one line of code at a time.
+👋 Hello World!
+I'm Jose Diaz, a Boston-based Software Engineer with proud Afro-Dominican roots.
+With each line of code, I embrace the fusion of my cultural heritage and tech expertise.
+My journey is about more than just solving problems; it's about innovating, creating, and making a meaningful impact in the tech sphere, drawing inspiration from my diverse life experiences.

 ![Profile Views](https://komarev.com/ghpvc/?username=JoseDiazCodes&color=orange)
 [![Follow me on Twitter](https://img.shields.io/twitter/follow/diazjosedev?style=social)](https://twitter.com/diazjosedev)